Before you begin

 3. Printing Information

-Before printing, you'll need to download Snapshots in Edit mode.
+Before printing, you'll need to download snapshots in Workshop.

 If images are being saved for the purpose of printing, make sure to select "Maximum Pixels" - this will provide the highest resolution image possible for use with large prints, should they be needed.
 Learn more about 2D snapshot size & printing information.